How to reach Sangla Valley from Delhi

 The Car

 We chose a Maruti Suzuki Desire (sedan) which made the ride highly precarious and ultimately the journey turned out to be arduous in the end.
-If you are not traveling in a comfortable car – preferably an SUV or don’t prefer long drives, I would strongly recommend you should stop for a night stay somewhere around Shimla or Kufri.
+If you are not travelling in a comfortable car – preferably an SUV or don’t prefer long drives, I would strongly recommend you should stop for a night stay somewhere around Shimla or Kufri.

-Kufri and Shimla both are tourist spots in Himachal Pradesh and will give you spectacular views to soothe your mountain-buds.
+Kufri and Shimla both are tourist spots in Himachal Pradesh and will give you spectacular views to soothe your mountain buds.
 You may then continue the journey the next day providing you plentiful time to soak in the beauty of Sangla Valley.
-Driving on such scenic route would require an amazing camera or a drone.
+Driving on such a scenic route would require an amazing camera or a drone.
 A phone camera takes nice pictures but doesn’t do justice, I suggest taking a car camera with you – check out the best cameras.

 How to reach Sangla Valley from Delhi | Kinnaur Mountains in Himachal Pradesh India